-A director of an onshore company in the UAE is required to act in the company's best interests, as set out in the CCL 2015, replacing the previous Commercial Company Law (Federal law No. 8 of 1984) ("CCL").
-Notably, as this legislation is still new it is yet to be tried and tested in the courts; however, it is still heavily premised on the CCL albeit with certain enhancements.
+A director of an onshore company in the UAE is required to act in the company's best interests, as set out in the CCL 2015.

 The directors of an onshore company must have regard to the legislative requirement for the pursuit of profit (CCL 2015 Article 8), and to further the company's objectives (CCL 2015 Article 22).
-With those interests in mind, there are also some distinct provisions that the directors should adhere to, including a restriction on guaranteeing any loan agreement with a board member and third party (CCL 2015 Article 153) and entering any loan agreements (typically interpreted as including guarantees) for a term that exceeds three years (CCL 2015 Article 154) (see the response to question 2.3).
+With those interests in mind, there are also some distinct provisions to which directors should adhere, including a restriction on guaranteeing any loan agreement with a board member and third party (CCL 2015 Article 153) and entering into any loan agreements (typically interpreted as including guarantees) for a term that exceeds three years (CCL 2015 Article 154) (see the response to question 2.3).

 Similarly, free zone entities place similar responsibilities on the directors.
-Further, the DIFC's Companies Law (DIFC Law No. 2 of 2009) (DCL) states that directors must, amongst other things, 'act honestly, in good faith and lawfully with a view to the best interests of the Company' (DCL Article 53).
+The DIFC's Companies Law (DIFC Law No. 2 of 2009) (the "DCL") states that directors must, amongst other things, "act honestly, in good faith and lawfully with a view to the best interests of the Company" (DCL Article 53).